kfiron/object-locator/README.md

 [![Build Status](https://travis-ci.org/kfiron/object-locator.svg?branch=master)](https://travis-ci.org/kfiron/object-locator)

-This small lib helps a developer to go directly inside object properties for any given depth and to return the datat
+This small lib helps a developer to go directly inside object properties for any given depth and to return the data

 ## The problem